 Cabinetry built with a ¾-inch thermo-fused laminate surface for strength and durability, adjustable shelves with metal tab shelf supports, and soft-close door hinges to ensure cabinet doors shut softly every time

-A floor-standing design with hidden wall supports for stability and durability.
+A floor-standing garage workshop design with hidden wall supports for stability and durability.
 Metal leg levelers allow perfect leveling and alignment, even on uneven or sloping garage floors

 A built-in workbench with adjustable shelves below lends easy access to power tools.
 The workbench is sized to give you all the surface area you need to handle repairs, work on your project, or simply tune-up your tools